xHain-hackspace/xhain-website/content/en/_index.md

 <br clear="all">

-## Open monday nights

 Come by, take a look, and join in! **Every Monday from 6pm until late at night in Grünberger Str.
 16** in Berlin.
-For children, we offer one Open Kids Sunday a month (1pm-6pm, typically towards the end of the month).
+We have an open event for kids every month.
+It is typically held towards the end of the month and runs from 1 – 6 p.m.

 ## Events